 Santiago Lake Atitlan Guatemala – culture and tradition

 We woke in the serenity of the beautiful gardens of Bambu Hotel, on the shore of Lake Atitlan.
 Surrounded by volcanoes, and green rolling hills with the mirror stillness of the lake in front.
 As I sat out with my morning coffee, I felt the peace of God all around me.
 I watched several locals paddle their way across the lake, probably off to work.
-I sit and enjoy the serenity, while my son runs around and takes a few photos in the awesome grounds.
+I sit and enjoy the serenity, while my son runs around and takes a few photos on the awesome grounds.

 Here in Santiago, you will find in many ways time has stood still.

 She tells me it is a fruit, and it is spiky like a kiwi fruit.
 As I try it, it tastes like a warm – yes warm, squishy watery potato, and not a fruit.
-Turns out it is vegetable.
+Turns out it is a vegetable.
 They love it as I pull faces and think it is strange, especially as I was expecting something sweet.

 I give them some money for the experience and we head up to a vantage point that looks out across the central square and the streets filled with sellers and buyers.